Sai-Adharsh-Babu/Robotic-Arm-Automation/README.md

 # Robotic-Arm-Automation - Proof of Concept

 ## Overview
-This project demonstrates a proof-of-concept robotic arm automation developed during the early pre-production phase at **Boston Scientific, Galway**.
+This repository documents an **ongoing proof-of-concept project** developed during the early pre-production phase at **Boston Scientific, Galway**.
-The goal was to explore precision automation techniques for handling and assembly tasks in biomedical device manufacturing.
+The project explores robotic automation methods for biomedical device manufacturing, focusing on **precision motion control, modular tooling, and process integration**.
-The system was programmed to perform a range of controlled demonstrations, showcasing flexibility in motion planning, tool integration, and process reliability.
+It demonstrates programmable task sequences for nozzle handling, gluing, soldering, and testing—serving as a foundation for future vision-assisted and sensor-integrated automation.

 ## Key Features
 - **Web-based robotic arm control interface** connected to a laptop for code upload and command execution.